Ongoing Professional Learning

 Guiding Questions:

-What professional learning opportunities do we have with our colleagues on how to build relationships with students?
+What professional learning opportunities do we receive on how to build relationships with students?
 Do we have ongoing opportunities to discuss how our approaches are improving our relationships with students and their learning?

 Exploring

-We have limited professional learning on how to build relationships with our students.
+We rarely (around once per year) receive professional learning on how to build relationships with students.

 Growing

-We have some professional learning on how to build relationships with our students.
+We sometimes (about 3-4 times per year) receive professional learning on how to build relationships with students.

 Utilizing